tranky217/bus_map-project/README.md

-# bus_map-project
+# Bus_map-project
 Data source was collected from https://xe-buyt.com/ban-do-xe-bus-ha-noi and gg map.
+Language C.

-Algorith used: Dijkstra algorithm
+Algorith used: Dijkstra algorithm.